bmuschko/gradle-kubernetes-plugin/README.md

 ## Project Structure

 The package structure of your project should begin with your gradle `group` followed by the projects name.
+As part of building your project we will scan through its sources and ensure this pattern is met.
+For example: if you're group is `comg.github.gradle` and you're adding a project named `calamari` then the package structure of that project must look like `com/github/gradle/calamari`.

-For example: if you're group is `comg.github.gradle` and you're adding a project named `calamari` then root package structure of that project must look like `com.github.gradle.calamari`.
-If you're adding a project named `tuna-casserole` then your package structure would look like `com.github.gradle.tuna.casserole.
+If you're adding a project whose name contains non-alphabetic characters then those characters will be converted to periods when running the previously mentioned check.
+For example: if your project is named `tuna-casserole` then your package structure would look like `com/github/gradle/tuna/casserole.

 ## Additional Resources